bvm-org/bvm/docs/notes.md

       content of the MSCW is!
    - It is legal to encounter "sub" (i.e. at a greater LSL) SDs anywhere within a segment body.
+4. Would there actually be any difficulty with treating everything past the header as a segment to run anyway?
+It would undoubtedly need its own activation frame anyway.
+You'd certainly want to stuff out and suspend the entire constructed stack (or something similar - maybe it's more a case of suspending the calling stack and resuming that *on top* of the callee's stack - this is more a CPS/CallCC construction.
+Also of note here, should LINK actually return anything?
+If LINK really is considered an opcode then the next para is wrong.

 "Loading" a file is no different to just running a segment: the file is considered to be a segment though it's very likely that other than